 The average annual cost of a Part D drug plan before your benefits kick in is around $671.
 UnitedHealthcare is slightly cheaper than this at $661.
 Yes, the monthly premium is high, but the lower deductible makes it more affordable.

 Humana will cost you $752 in premiums and deductibles before your benefits kick in.
 But they do have a 4-star customer service rating.
 And that $23 monthly premium isn’t unmanageable.

 You could go with the cheapest plan, which would be from Aetna.
 Total anal costs before drug discounts kick in are just under $562.
-With any drug plan, you should check their formulary to ensure they offer the drugs you need before making a purchase.
+With any drug plan, you should check their formulary to ensure they offer the drugs you need before purchasing.

 Have you got questions about your drugs?
 Our Part D FAQ pages have more answers, too.

 Sometimes, you may require so much medical care that you need a Special Needs Plan.
 You can only get these plans through Medicare Advantage.
-They are limited geographically and only open to Medicare recipients if they have chronic diseases.
+They are geographically limited and only open to Medicare recipients with chronic diseases.

 Most of these plans will be HMO plans because limited medical networks save you money.
 Humana and Wellcare have the least out-of-pocket cost to you, so they might be a good choice.

 Then you have Anthem Healthkeepers and Caresource.
 Both are HMO networks that could save you money.
 But their $7,550 maximum out-of-pocket cost to you could be burdensome.